-The following graphs shows the age-adjusted mortality rates per 100,000 population stroke by gender and cardiovascular disease prevalence for Allen County and Ohio.
+The following graphs shows the age-adjusted mortality rates per 100,000 population stroke by gender, as well as cardiovascular disease prevalence for Allen County and Ohio.

-- From 2014-2015 the Allen County stroke mortality rate was higher for males than for females. - Stroke prevalence in Allen County was slightly higher than Ohio.
+• From 2014-2015 the Allen County stroke mortality rate was higher for males than for females.